Markovian acyclic directed mixed graphs for discrete data: Graphical definitions and Markov properties

 A set of vertices $A$ is \emph{ancestral} if $A = \an_{\G} (A)$; that is, $A$ contains all its own ancestors.
 Define

-We say a set $B$ is \emph{barren} if $B = \barren_\G(B)$; i.e.\ it contains none of its non-trivial descendants in $\G$.
-We will also use the notation $\dis_A(v)$ as a shorthand for $\dis_{\G_A}(v)$, the {\em district containing $v$ in the induced subgraph of $\G$ on $A$}.
+We say a set $B$ is \emph{barren} if $B = \barren_\G(B)$; that is, it contains none of its nontrivial descendants in $\G$.
+We will also use the notation $\dis_A(v)$ as a shorthand for $\dis_{\G_A}(v)$, the {\em district containing $v$ in the induced subgraph of $\G$ on $A$}.\vadjust{\goodbreak}

 For an ADMG $\G$ with vertex set $V$, we consider collections of random variables $(X_{v})_{ v\in V}$ taking values in probability spaces $({\X}_{v})_{v\in V}$; these spaces are either finite discrete sets or finite-dimensional real vector spaces.
-For $A\subseteq V$ we let ${\mathfrak X}_{A}\equiv \times_{v\in A}({\X}_{v})$, ${\X}\equiv {\X}_{V}$ and $X_{A}\equiv(X_{v})_{v\in A}$.
-We abuse notation in the usual way: $v$ denotes both a vertex and the random variable $X_{v}$, likewise $A$ denotes both a set of vertices and the random vector $X_{A}$.
-For fixed elements of $\X_v$ and $\X_A$ we write $x_v$ and $\ii_A$ respectively.
+For $A\subseteq V$, we let ${\mathfrak X}_{A}\equiv \mbox{\fontsize{18}{18}\selectfont{$\times$}}_{v\in A}({\X }_{v})$, ${\X}\equiv {\X}_{V}$ and $X_{A}\equiv(X_{v})_{v\in A}$.
+We abuse notation in the usual way: $v$~denotes both a vertex and the random variable $X_{v}$, likewise $A$ denotes both a set of vertices and the random vector $X_{A}$.
+For fixed elements of $\X_v$ and $\X_A$, we write $x_v$ and $x_A$, respectively.

 The relationship between a graph $\G$ and random variables $X_V$ is governed by Markov properties specified in terms of paths.
-A non-endpoint vertex $c$ on a path $\pi$, is a \emph{collider} on $\pi$ if the edges preceding and succeeding $c$ on the path have an arrowhead at $c$, for example $\rightarrow c \leftarrow$ or $\leftrightarrow c\leftarrow$; otherwise $c$ is a \emph{non-collider}.
+A non-endpoint vertex $c$ on a path~$\pi$, is a \emph{collider} on $\pi$ if the edges preceding and succeeding $c$ on the path both have an arrowhead at $c$, for example, $\rightarrow c \leftarrow$ or $\leftrightarrow c\leftarrow$; otherwise $c$ is a \emph{non-collider}.